Intrinsic Resolution of Organic Scintillators: The measurement with LAB-based LS using monoenergetic electrons at 1 MeV

 \section{The measurement with LAB-based LS using monoenergetic electrons at 1 MeV}

-In this section, we examine the measurements reported in~\cite{Deng}.
-In our previous paper~\cite{MyIntrinsic}, we accepted the reported result without critical assessment.
-However, as the estimated uncertainties seem too low (see Table~3 of the paper~\cite{Deng}), we investigated the reliability of the presented errors.
+In this section, I examine the measurements reported in~\cite{Deng}.
+In our previous paper~\cite{MyIntrinsic}, I accepted the reported result without critical assessment.
+However, as the estimated uncertainties seem too low (see Table~3 of the paper~\cite{Deng}), I investigated the reliability of the presented errors.
 At first glance, it can be seen that the maximum reported uncertainty in the table is $0.11$\%, while the resulting uncertainty is $0.06$\%.
 This appears to be the result of a miscalculation, as the absolute uncertainties should be summed quadratically.

 The systematic error, $\delta_\text{system}$, is estimated using a LaBr$_3$ scintillator.
 First, the possible contribution of the internal resolution of the LaBr$_3$ is not subtracted.
 Secondly, the result contains a non-uniformity contribution ($\delta_\text{uniformity}$, or $v(p)=(\delta_\text{uniformity})^2$ in our notations).
 This means that the non-uniformity contribution is subtracted twice in the result: once directly, and again together with the $\delta_\text{system}$.